 Development Front / Commentary / Opinion

-A long-simmering crisis in Yemen between former anti-Houthis allies Saudi Arabia and the UAE finally erupted in open clashes on December 30, 2025.
+A long-simmering crisis in Yemen between former anti-Houthi allies Saudi Arabia and the UAE finally erupted in open clashes on December 30, 2025.
 Fighting between...

 As 2026 unfolds, the landscape of post-conflict reconstruction is being reshaped by the growing prominence of private investment alongside traditional public donor commitments.
 The surge...